What was Hosni Mubarak's net worth?

 As reports of Mubarak's corruption became more and more prominent, protests against Mubarak and his regime erupted in Cairo as well as in other parts of Egypt.
 Mubarak promised that he would not contest the results of the upcoming presidential election in case he did not win.
 He also promised various constitutional reforms, though this did little to satisfy the protestors, who demanded Mubarak's immediate departure.
 Violent clashes between pro and anti-Mubarak protestors occurred numerous times, sometimes resulting in the deaths of protestors.

 Mubarak ultimately stepped down from the presidency during the Egyptian Revolution of 2011, following 18 days of demonstrations.
-In April of 2011, a prosecutor detained Mubarak, along with his two sons, for 15 days, during which time they were questions about allegations of corruption and abuse of power.
+In April 2011, a prosecutor detained Mubarak, along with his two sons, for 15 days, during which time they were questioned about allegations of corruption and abuse of power.
 Mubarak ultimately was forced to stand trial.
-He was sentenced to life imprisonment in June of 2012.
-However, Egypt's high court overturned his sentence and a retrial was ordered.
-Mubarak ultimately was acquitted in March of 2017 and released from jail a few weeks later.
+He was sentenced to life imprisonment in June 2012.
+However, Egypt's high court overturned his sentence, and a retrial was ordered.
+Mubarak was ultimately acquitted in March 2017 and released from jail a few weeks later.
 He spent his final years primarily out of the public eye.

 Personal Life and Death